PowellBrand/sim3-1/README.md

 * You will need to create a variable call pic that is equal to `https://robohash.org/me` to give the user a random robot picture about the add_user query.

 * Pass in the id from the profile as the first argument to the add_user SQL query.
 Then the pic variable as the second. profile.name.givenName and profile.name.familyName as the third and fourth arguments.
-Once it creates the user return done invoked passing in the user. **hint** Be sure to access just the user object if it comes back as an array with an object.
+Once it creates the user return done invoked passing in the user.

 * Create your serializeUser.
 This will just invoke done and pass on the profile.

 * Create your deserializeUser.
 This will just invoke done and pass on the profile.

-* Now create your auth endpoints.
+* Now create two more auth endpoints.
 First we need to kick off the auth process with and endpoint of `/api/auth/login`.

 * Now create your callback endpoint. `/api/auth/callback`.
 If authentication is successful send them to `/api/auth/setUser` if not send them to `/api/auth/login`.